Milk Tea App

 After conducting the usability test and gathering their responses, I created an affinity diagram to help me find what part of the mobile application needs improvement.

-Aside from items needing improvement, there was feedback mentioned that helped me answer whether the proposed solution would help lessen pressure and overwhelmedness when ordering milk tea.
+Aside from items needing improvement, there was feedback that helped me answer whether the proposed solution would help lessen pressure and overwhelmedness when ordering milk tea.

 "I like that the best seller is located on the top.
 Definitely, that's a need, especially for new customers who do not know what to order."